-How is this problem solved?
-Well, it is much easier to solve it through preventive measures, rather than tackling the problem after the fact.
+It is much easier to solve this problem through preventive measures rather than tackling the problem after the fact; that is, before the seedlings do much growing.
 When the flowers of your shrub are done blooming, simply deadhead them.
 This will nip seed production in the bud and eliminate all those annoying seedlings.
 Make sure you remove not just the flower, but also the developing seed pod at its base.
-The photo on this page shows what a rose of Sharon seed pod looks like -- this is what you need to remove.
+The seed pods develop in October and take 6 to 14 weeks to mature, so you have a little time once the blooms have withered.

-Some readers ask me about spraying the young rose of Sharon volunteers with an herbicide.
-I suppose you could “paint” an application of something like Ortho’s woody plant herbicide onto the little rose of Sharon plants.
-I use the term, “paint” metaphorically to emphasize that you do not want any errant spray landing on the parent rose of Sharon shrub, itself or on any other good plants, since the herbicide would harm them.
-Note, however, that such a method is not really easier than that old standby, hand pulling, which is what I recommend.
+Some gardeners wonder about spraying the young rose of Sharon volunteers with an herbicide.
+One method is to “paint” an application of something like Ortho’s woody plant herbicide onto the little rose of Sharon plants.
+In this case, “paint” means applying herbicide directly to individual plants instead of spraying the general area of the new plants; if any errant spray lands on the parent rose of Sharon shrub (or any other desired plants), the herbicide will harm them.
+However, this method is not much easier than hand-pulling, which is both effective and non-toxic.

 How to Start Rose of Sharon From Seed